Setting up your first webhook

 header in the request MTA sends to your endpoint.

-Your webhook listener should validate the request is from MTA by generating the SHA-256 HMAC signature of the request body and comparing it to the value of the X-Signature
+Your webhook listener should validate the request is from MTA by generating the signature of the request body and comparing it to the value of the X-Signature

 header.

 You will need to register your webhook endpoint for each event type you want to receive.
-To do this you will call the Register Webhook /webhooks
+To do this you will call the /webhooks

 endpoint of the MTA API.